Harassment in the United Kingdom: Damages

 Under Section 3(2), compensatory damages may be awarded for anxiety and financial loss resultant of the harassment.
 Harassment incurs liability for all direct losses, and not merely those which were reasonably foreseeable.

-Potential remedies also include an injunction and if that injunction is transgressed, the claimant may apply for an arrest warrant under Section 3(3).
-For example, in the case of Brand v Berki, the claimant made repeated serious criminal allegations against Russel Brand, the comedian.
+Potential remedies also include an injunction, and if that injunction is transgressed, the claimant may apply for an arrest warrant under Section 3(3).
+For example, in the case of Brand v Berki, the claimant made repeated serious criminal allegations against Russell Brand, the comedian.
 She had reported the matter to the police, who investigated and said there was no cause to answer.
 However, she continued with the allegations in the national press and on Twitter.
 Resultantly, an interim injunction was granted, pending trial.